flopezag/tutorials.secured-OrionLD/docs/index.md

 }
 ```

-> Note: Take a look into the applications-roles script to see how we associated the
+> Note: Take a look into the applications-management script to see how we associated the
 > different permissions with the corresponding Roles.

 ### List Permissions of a Role